2018 PHCP Conference

 - Christina Cline will take an in-depth look at club feet, the many causes, and how to effect change.

-- Dr. Cindy Nielson will present on radiographs and their utilization by the Hoof Care Practitioner.
+- Dr. Debra Taylor will present on radiographs and their utilization by the Hoof Care Practitioner.

 - Jaini L. Clougher, BVSc, BSc, President of the ECIR Group, will speak on IR and PPID – Diagnosis and Management.